• About

 Jojoba Oil (Simmondsia chinensis)

 This oil emanates from the beans of a shrub-like plant.
-It’s a top quality cold pressed oil that is vibrant and gold in colour, and is considered one of the most desired carrier oils.
+It’s a top-quality cold-pressed oil that is vibrant and gold in color, and is considered one of the most desired carrier oils.

 Kukui Nut Oil (Aleurites moluccans)